 I held the glass in both hands, trying to look for a waiter to shove it to.
 Trying to keep my gaze anywhere else.
 “The Southside Massacre, yeah.
 With the movie and all, who hasn’t heard of it?”
 I sighed and placed the glasses beside one of the exhibits.
 “I mean, strip away all the crazy mermaid stories, and it’s a pretty standard crime.
 Jealous wife, clueless husband, we all know the story.”

 “Quite banal indeed.
 But it is truly amazing a replica could become a piece of art in its own right.”
 She turned and grinned at me, showing off blinding white teeth.
 She tossed the hammer back on the stand, completely forgotten.
 “I’m Eliza Staling.”
-She said, her accent suddenly completely British.
+She said, her accent suddenly turning completely British.
 Old TV British, too.
-The way most Americans think people in the UK speak.
+The way most Americans think Englishmen speak.
 It alone was enough for me to recognize her.
 She was the Butler.
-The one who appeared at Zeb Gust’s side for many of his videos.
+The one who appeared at Zeb Gust’s side for pretty much all of his videos.

 “Ah.”
 I said.
-“I’m guessing Gust doesn’t think he’ll need you for tonight’s broadcast?”
+“I’m guessing Gust doesn’t think he’ll need you for tonight’s livestream?”

 “Doubtful.
 While I just heard your brother’s arrival here has sparked some modification of the order of events, it’s all going to center around the Fabergé egg.
-Fascinating little trinkets.
-I heard the creator put a little hidden glider in this one.”
+Fascinating little trinkets, those.
+I heard the creator put a little hidden glider inside this particular one.”

-“Not the Picaresque Cross?
-I mean, didn’t he get that one a lot more recently?”
+“The egg?
+Huh, isn’t he bringing up the Picaresque Cross or something?
+Didn’t he get that one a lot more recently?”

-She offered me a little smile, like we were sharing a secret, then called.
-“Right here, sir!”
+She offered me a little smile, like we were sharing a secret between us, then called back.
+“On my way, sir!”
 The butler hurried off towards her employer.
-An odd person, that.
-The kind I’d usually cultivate friendships with, but something about her left me cold.
+What a strange woman.
+I don’t mind weirdos, hell in my opinion they’re some of the best to cultivate friendships with, but something about her left me cold.
 I went to look for my brother.
 I almost got to him, actually, before Gust tapped on his microphone and every camera in the room swiveled towards Ryan.

 “The late Mr. Kritides was a great friend of mine,” Gust said, utterly relaxed now that he was in his home element, lounged in a plushy old armchair with all the cameras rolling, “a consulting detective of the highest caliber.
 It’s an honor, a true honor, to be hosting his student.
 You’re a special one, aren’t you?
 The son of Kritides’s assistant, I believe?”